-12 Good Luck Gifts for the Bride and Groom
+15 Good Luck Wedding Gifts for the Bride and Groom

 When a couple first gets engaged, chances are they haven't even registered for gifts yet.
-But if you still want to send them a little something to say "congratulations," consider choosing a gift that will bring them good luck rather than risk buying a dishware set or kitchenware item you're not sure they'll need or like.
+But if you still want to send them a little something to say "congratulations," consider choosing a personal gift that will bring them good luck rather than risk buying a dishware set or kitchenware item you're not sure they'll need or like.
 These wedding gift ideas hold a little more meaning and will set the pair up for good fortune for years to come.

 When thinking of a gift that will give the couple luck, think of historically and spiritually lucky symbols, like the horseshoe, which is the universal symbol for good luck.
-This item is especially popular in Irish weddings, where brides are given a charm or bracelet with the horseshoe and wear it down the aisle.
+This item is especially popular in Irish weddings, where brides are given a charm or bracelet with the horseshoe to wear down the aisle.
 In other cultures, horseshoes are given as gifts because they ward off evil spirits.
 The "luckiest" horseshoes are cast from iron to form the perfect marriage of fire and earth.
 For something a bit more modern and stylish, gift the couple a Herend Horseshoe Paperweight ($335, scullyandscully.com).
 Not only will it help them organize their wedding contracts in the months leading up to their nuptials, but it's also something they can use long after the big day.

 A love spoon is actually just a wooden spoon that's decoratively carved.
 A Welsh tradition, men would carve these spoons and give them to their loved ones as a romantic gesture.
 Since the spoon was one of the most important utensils in the kitchen (and still is!) it is said to bless the new home with a large family to cook for.
 Rather than handcrafting a spoon yourself, you can always buy a uniquely designed wooden spoon for the couple.

-Plants as a whole are the universal icon for new beginnings, so they are a great gift to give a couple that's about to begin their lives together!
-If you want to get even more specific, feng shui practices say that bamboo is the ultimate plant to have in your home.
-This lucky bamboo is said to bring peace and energy to the household, along with health, love, and luck.
+Plants as a whole are the universal icon for new beginnings, so they are a great gift to give a couple that's about to start their lives together.
+If you want to get even more specific, feng shui practices say that bamboo is the luckiest plant to have in your home; bamboo is said to bring peace and energy to the household, along with health, love, and luck.
 Not to mention it requires almost no upkeep and can liven up any room.

-Brussel's Bonsai Fence Bamboo in Oval Glass Container, $31.97, homedepot.com.
+Shop Now: Brussel's Bonsai Fence Bamboo in Oval Glass Container, $36, homedepot.com.

 While most brides and grooms actually give Jordan almonds to their guests as a favor, it can also work the other way around.
 These candies are seen most at Italian and Greek weddings, where the sugarcoating around the almond is the hope that the couple's life will be sweeter than before.
-Normally given in odd numbers, the most common practice is giving out five to represent the five wedding wishes: fertility, health, wealth, happiness, and longevity.
-And don't you want the new couple to have these things?
+Normally shared in odd numbers, the most common practice is giving out five to represent the five wedding wishes: fertility, health, wealth, happiness, and longevity.

 Persian and Slavic cultures believe that gifting the new couple an egg will bless them with fertility.
 Many cultures, like Ukranian, Moroccan, and Mexican, decorate the wedding egg.
-We know: You probably don't want to give your best friends a carton of eggs, but you could always give them an egg-themed gift like this egg crate.
+We know: You probably don't want to give your best friends a carton of eggs, but you could always give them a thematic gift like this egg crate.

 The evil eye, a curse that is believed in many cultures, is a malicious glare that can cause misfortune.
 The belief is that the only way to repel this is to wear some sort of charm with eye-like symbols.
 Brides and grooms are given this charm on their wedding day to protect them from back luck.
-Though it has meaning, evil eye jewelry is very popular and can make a great gift.
+Though it has meaning, evil eye jewelry is also very popular and makes for a great gift.

 You know the saying "Something old, something new, something borrowed, and something blue?"
-The original rhyme had one last part: "and a silver sixpence in her shoe".
-Bet you weren't expecting that ending!
-Beginning in Britain, the father of the bride would place a sixpence coin in his daughter's shoe, which wished her prosperity, love, and happiness in her marriage.
+The original rhyme had one last part: "and a silver sixpence in her shoe."
+The tradition started in Britain, when the father of the bride would place a sixpence coin in his daughter's shoe as a way to wish her prosperity, love, and happiness in her marriage.
 Though the sixpence isn't used anymore and the tradition is not as popular, you can always wish the bride good luck by giving her this adorable card.

 Did you know peonies promise longevity for a marriage?
-Gift the bride a peony vase to bring the couple luck, no matter what flowers they prefer!
+Gift the bride a print of a peony vase to bring the couple luck.

 In traditional folklore, candlesticks were given to the newlyweds to ensure that a home will never be without light.